Peptide Trends UAE 2026: Types & Insights

 AI in peptide discovery is compressing development timelines by 40–60%.
 Machine learning models now predict peptide-receptor binding affinities, optimize amino acid sequences for stability, and identify novel targets from genomic datasets.
 Companies like Insilico Medicine and Absci are applying generative AI to peptide design, producing candidate molecules in weeks rather than years.
 This is particularly relevant for next-generation peptides that combine multiple receptor targets — a pharmacological approach pioneered by retatrutide’s triple-agonist mechanism.

 Oral peptide delivery is the emerging frontier.
 The oral peptide delivery market is projected to reach USD 47.63 billion by 2035.
 Novo Nordisk’s oral semaglutide (Rybelsus) proved the concept; now Eli Lilly’s orforglipron and Viking Therapeutics’ VK2735 are advancing oral GLP-1 candidates through Phase 3.
-If oral delivery achieves bioavailability comparable to injectable formats, it could fundamentally shift patient access and market dynamics.
+If oral delivery achieves bioavailability comparable to injectable formats, it could fundamentally shift adoption, distribution, and market dynamics.
 See our oral obesity drugs 2026 analysis for details.

 Bioactive peptides for immune health and functional nutrition represent a parallel growth vector.
 The global bioactive peptides market is projected to reach USD 13.3 billion by 2033, driven by collagen-derived peptides for joint health, casein-derived peptides for blood pressure regulation, and marine-sourced peptides for antioxidant applications.